fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/rules/9/Triple Area.svg" width="23.8%"/>

 The same concept we encounter at 725 325.
-We have seen this prevously, just with C-shape, not an area.
+We have seen this previously, just with C-shape, not an area.

 <img align="top" src="References/725325_1.svg" width="42.86%"/>